Frequently Asked Questions

 Python 3.11, per the README and the pyproject.toml in the repo.
 The install script automatically installs Python 3.11 via uv, so you don't need to set it up yourself — git is the only prerequisite.

-Hermes Agent itself is free and MIT-licensed.
+Hermes Agent itself is free and MIT-licensed — and as of v0.14.0 it ships on PyPI, so `pip install hermes-agent` is enough to get started.
 The costs you pay are to your chosen model provider (Nous Portal, OpenRouter, OpenAI, etc.).
-Nous Portal offers free MiMo v2 Pro access per the v0.8.0 release notes, and you can also point Hermes at a local model endpoint.
+Nous Portal offers free MiMo v2 Pro access per the v0.8.0 release notes, and you can also point Hermes at a local model endpoint via LM Studio or any OpenAI-compatible URL.

 The install script clones the repo to `~/.hermes/hermes-agent/` by default and symlinks the `hermes` binary to `~/.local/bin/hermes`.
 You can override the install directory by setting `HERMES_INSTALL_DIR` before running the script.